Neilrw86/Nas-Automation/README.md

 # HomeLab Automation Repository

-**Goal is to be a self-contained repo for convering NAS hosts into a k3s cluster w/ services**
+**Goal is to be a self-contained repository for convering NAS hosts into a k3s cluster w/ services**

 ## TODO